I hear quite regularly from people who are worried that they could have

 I do not recommend this,

-because it is not going to help, but it may cause problems.
+because not only it is not going to help, but may even may cause problems.
 Healthy cats have a requirement

 for relatively high amounts of protein (see